 More about TypeScript

 TypeScript is open-source and its official project repository is hosted on Github (link here).
-The src
+The src directory contains the source code of the TypeScript compiler along with other programs.

-) that is used by the TypeScript compiler to validate your code if these APIs are used in your code.
-The bin
+The lib directory contains the type definitions for JavaScript APIs (_such as _Promise) and browser APIs (such as fetch) that is used by the TypeScript compiler to validate your code if these APIs are used in your code.
+The bin directory contains all the command-line tools.

 TypeScript has one of the best online documentation.
 You should spend some time reading this documentation from typescriptlang.org.
 TypeScript provides an online REPL to compile and test TypeScript programs online.